What you see: Your golden raisins are brown

 For the most part, the same type of grape, known as Thompson Seedless, is used to make BOTH golden raisins and “regular” raisins.
 The difference comes down to how golden raisins are treated to prevent them from turning brown.

-Brown raisins are literally left outside, spread on paper trays to dry, caramelize and otherwise brown in the sun.
+Brown raisins are literally sun dried.
+They are taken outside and spread on paper trays to dry, caramelize and otherwise brown in the sun.